eirtscience/pyunitgen/README.md

 ## `How it works`
 ---

-  `pyunitgen` allows you to describe the type of data you need to be generate for your `unittest` using a docstring annotation.
+  `pyunitgen` allows you to describe the type of data you need to generate for your `unittest` using a docstring annotation.

 ## `Installation Guide`
 ---